 Systematic Civic Stewardship increases our capacity for civic innovation, collaboration, and breakthrough results within and across neighborhoods and cities worldwide

 The Civic Stewardship Initiative (CSI) involves diverse civic players who steward action-learning initiatives to shift community and institutional practices and policies for the greater good.
 Participants do this systematically by applying a synergistic set of tools, methods, and structures; at neighborhood, city, and inter-city levels.
-SCS draws on a number of related disciplines, including civic engagement, deliberative democracy,........ multi-stakeholder collaboration, community change, systems innovation, and others.
+SCS draws on a number of related disciplines, including civic engagement, deliberative democracy,........ multi-stakeholder collaboration, community change, organization theory, social innovation, and others.

-We are now organizing an action-learning lab in Boston to demonstrate how systematic civic stewardship can achieve breakthrough results at the neighborhood level, while building capacity to scale successes in communities city-wide (see Civic Stewardship Storefront proposal).
-The lab's aspiration is to generate new knowledge, improve local outcomes, and contribute to a growing social movement for participative civic stewardship that is already underway.
+We are now organizing an action-learning lab in Boston to demonstrate how systematic civic stewardship can achieve breakthrough results at the neighborhood level, while building capacity to scale successes in communities city-wide.
+The lab's aspiration is to generate new knowledge, improve local outcomes, and contribute to a growing social movement for participative civic stewardship (see proposal).